 Christina Garman is an assistant professor in the Department of Computer Science at Purdue University.
-Her research interests focus largely on practical and applied cryptography, namely the design and analysis of real world cryptographic systems.
-She aims to make it easier to design and securely deploy new and complex cryptographic systems while preventing insecurities from occurring in such systems.
-As part of this, her work thus far has been on both building and deploying secure cryptographic systems, as well as analyzing existing systems.
-This includes past work on cryptographic automation and building "keyless CDNs", as well as exploring the weaknesses of RC4 in TLS and discovering flaws in Apple's iMessage, and her current work focusing on removing the "human element" from the deployment and analysis of cryptographic systems through the use of cryptographic automation and the development of tools.
-She received an NSF CAREER Award in 2021, and her work has received a best paper award at ACM CCS and been featured in numerous media, including The Washington Post, The New York Times, Wired, and The Economist.
+Her research interests focus on analyzing, building, and deploying privacy-enhancing technologies, with an eye towards identifying problems at the systems level and then composing practical solutions to solve them.
+This includes building and deploying privacy protocols, building tooling to better understand the security of existing applications and libraries, as well as designing hardware-backed primitives using TEEs.
+Christina received an NSF CAREER Award in 2021, and her work has received two best paper awards at ACM CCS, an IEEE Security and Privacy Test of Time Award, and been featured in numerous media, including The Washington Post, The New York Times, Wired, ArsTechnica, and The Economist.
 She is also one of the co-founders of Zcash, a privacy preserving cryptocurrency based on her work on Zerocash.
 She received her MS and Ph.D. from Johns Hopkins University in Computer Science in 2013 and 2017 respectively, and a BS in Computer Science Engineering and a BA Mathematics, with a minor in Physics, from Bucknell University in 2011.

 Ph.D., Computer Science